-The only way to guarantee your digital data is fully protected from computer crashes, breeches, cyber threats, natural disaster where data can be lost, is by having a backed up copy.
+The only way to guarantee your digital data is fully protected from computer crashes, breaches, cyber threats, and natural disasters where data can be lost is by having a backed-up copy.

-While it is important to have a backup and recovery plan in place, it is worth noting things you should be avoiding in the implementation of that plan.
-In this article we will discuss 5 worst practices of data backup and why you should steer clear of them.
+While it is important to have a backup and recovery plan in place, it is worth noting things you should avoid in the implementation of that plan.
+In this article, we will discuss the 5 worst practices of data backup and why you should steer clear of them.

 Tape Backup was introduced in the 1960s to replace punch cards.
-Tape backup involves a bit of manual work because once they are full you will have to take the time to changed cartridges.
-Restoring your data can be a bit of a daunting process if you are trying to locate a specific file.
-You can't just jump to the file you are looking for, which can lead to longer down time in the event of data loss.
-As tapes are physical items they can easily be damaged in the event of a natural disaster destroying the data that is saved on them.
+Tape backup involves a bit of manual work because once they are full, you will have to take the time to change cartridges.
+Restoring your data can be a bit daunting if you are trying to locate a specific file.
+You can't just jump to the file you are looking for, leading to longer downtime in the event of data loss.
+As tapes are physical items, they can easily be damaged in the event of a natural disaster, destroying the data that is saved on them.

 Backup with USB Drives

 USB Drives have limited capacity.
-If you are trying to backup and entire server, you may need to use multiple drives.
-As with tapes, USB drives can be easily damaged in a natural disaster or accident destroying any data stored on them.
-There is also an added risk of hardware failure resulting in loss of data.
+If you are trying to back up an entire server, you may need to use multiple drives.
+As with tapes, USB drives can be easily damaged in a natural disaster or accident, destroying any stored data.
+There is also an added risk of hardware failure resulting in data loss.
 While USBs may be good for transferring a few small files between devices, but it is not advised to use them as a permanent form of backup.

-FTP Stands for File Transfer Protocol, a standard network protocol used for the transfer of computer files between a client and server on a computer network.
+FTP Stands for File Transfer Protocol, a standard network protocol used for transferring computer files between a client and server on a computer network.
 FTP is built on a client-server model architecture using separate control and data connections between the client and the server.
 The FTP Protocol is very insecure when it comes to security.
-As a result, it can expose private information including passwords and user accounts to any intruder snooping in your network.
+As a result, it can expose private information, including passwords and user accounts, to any intruder snooping on your network.